Quincy Mauger

-Quincy Mauger (/moʊˈʒeɪ/; born March 4, 1995) is an American football safety for the BC Lions, of the Canadian Football League (CFL).
+Quincy Mauger (/moʊˈʒeɪ/; born March 4, 1995) is an American professional football defensive back.
+He most recently played for the Toronto Argonauts of the Canadian Football League (CFL).
 He played college football at Georgia and signed with the Atlanta Falcons as an undrafted free agent in 2017.

 Professional career

 Atlanta Falcons

 Mauger signed with the Atlanta Falcons as an undrafted free agent on May 1, 2017.
 He was waived/injured by the Falcons on September 2, 2017 and placed on injured reserve.
 On June 11, 2018, Mauger was waived by the Falcons.

 Oakland Raiders

 On August 9, 2018, Mauger signed with the Oakland Raiders.
 He was waived on September 1, 2018.

 Atlanta Legends

 In 2018, Mauger signed with the Atlanta Legends of the Alliance of American Football for the 2019 season.
 He was placed on injured reserve on February 14, 2019.
 The league ceased operations in April 2019.

-Ottawa Redblacks

-Mauger signed with the Ottawa Redblacks of the CFL on January 18, 2022.
+BC Lions

+On January 18, 2022, Mauger signed with the BC Lions of the Canadian Football League (CFL).
+In 2022, he played and started in eight regular season games where he had 19 defensive tackles, two special teams tackles, one sack, one interception, and one forced fumble.

+In the 2023 season, Mauger played in all 18 regular season games, starting in 17, where he had 46 defensive tackles, eight special teams tackles, six pass knockdowns, one sack, and one interception.
+He also played in both of the team's post-season games where he had three defensive tackles.
+On February 9, 2024, Mauger was released by the Lions.